Balance

 • Stand with better control

-• Feel safer with stairs and turns
+• Feel safer on stairs and uneven ground

-• Rebuild trust after an injury
+• Rebuild confidence after a sprain, fall or injury

-Common Types of Balance Work
+Common Types of Balance Exercises

 Two-Foot Stance Drills